- History of musical cognition

 Chapters in Edited Volumes:

 Carmel Raz, “Operatic Fantasies in Early Nineteenth-Century Psychiatry.”
 In Nineteenth-Century Opera and the Scientific Imagination, ed.
 David Trippett and Benjamin Walton.
-Cambridge University Press (in press), 2019.
+Cambridge University Press, 2019, 63–83.
+Link.

 Carmel Raz, “At Adama: A Musical Vignette.”
 In Art Musics of Israel, ed.
 Malcolm Miller, Brepols.
 In press.